Understanding Cardiovascular Conditions

 1. Schedule Your Appointment: Reach out to your healthcare provider to arrange your examination.
 It’s important to have a valid prescription, so be sure to confirm the date and time of your appointment.

-2. Transportation Arrangements: If you’ll be receiving a sedative or feel unwell after the procedure, it’s essential to arrange for someone to drive you home.
+2. Transportation Plan: If you’ll be receiving a sedative or feel unwell after the procedure, it’s essential to arrange for someone to drive you home.
 Consider public transportation or rideshare services as alternatives if needed.
-Remember, over 20% of U.S. adults face transportation barriers that can hinder access to care, making these arrangements particularly important for elderly patients.
+Remember, over 20% of U.S. adults face barriers that can hinder access to care, making these arrangements particularly important for elderly patients.

 3. Plan for Time: Allocate enough time for your examination, which may take several hours, including preparation and recovery.
 Arriving at least 30 minutes early will allow you to complete any necessary paperwork and settle in comfortably.